go-critic/go-critic/docs/overview.md

 <a name="docStub-ref"></a>
 ## docStub
-Detects comments that silence go lint complaints about doc-comment
+Detects comments that silence go lint complaints about doc-comment.

 **Before:**
 ```go